Chart Color Schemes

 Gowrie Junction features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 87.0% of all households, including 45.6% couples with children, 34.5% couples without children, and 6.2% single parent families.
-Non-family households account for the remaining 13.0%, with lone person households at 11.5% and group households comprising 1.7%.
-The median household size is 3.0 people, larger than the Rest of Qld average of 2.5.
+Non-family households account for 13.0%, comprising 11.5% lone person households and 1.7% group households.
+The median household size is 3.0 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households